 But with respect to other aspects of an autonomous farm, technology is very advanced.
 Companies like Lely Research Holding but also various others didn’t settle for filing patents but implemented the systems they described, so we do have today more or less fully autonomous farms where robots feed, milk and monitor the cattle.
 And watching these on YouTube is pretty impressive.
-For the readers interested in more information: a more or less exhaustive account of companies in the field of DairyTech and their products and solutions can be found in this article.
+For the readers interested in more information: a list of companies in the field of DairyTech and their products and solutions can be found in this article.

 Who cares about sheepdrones?

 So, the next question is whether there is an economic interest in herding drones?
 I’ll ask back: Why not?
 If it will be per total cheaper than whatever will be in place at that time, surely.
 And it will be cheaper.
 Just consider the time necessary to train one single dog.
 And dogs are living social beings.

 Imagine: you just increased your sheep herd by a few hundred sheep.
 In the days of sheepdogs, you would have to get also some dogs, and even if they are trained ones, give them some time to adapt to their new situation.
 In the days of sheepdrones, you just order two more of them and add them to your formation, they will start working instantly, no friction, no get-to-know-each-other time, no establishing a new hierarchy in the pack, you just need the electrical power to keep them up in the air, right?
 Hmm, but how do you get to charge those things?
 Do you suddenly need two more shepherds who constantly change the batteries of the sheepdrones?